7 Golden Steps to Create a Facebook Page for your Blog!

 I have created the perfect seven golden steps to exactly teach you how to create one and connect with your audience successfully!

-Things you will need beforehand to create a blog on your Facebook page are:
+Things you will need beforehand to create a Facebook page for your blog are:

 -A Facebook account.
-If you do not have one, just sign up with your preferably, work email id and fill out the necessary details.
+If you do not have one, just sign up with your email id and fill out the necessary details.

 -The ideology and subject of your blog.

 -Layout and planning of the content you will upload (at least for the first 6 to 8 posts).

 -Good loading time of your site (Try cloudways, my loading speed increases from 3sec to 500ms)

 How to create a Facebook page for your blog?